InformaticsMatters/docker-rdkit/README.md

 ```

 Notes:
-1. The postgresql service is not started by default in this image as typically it will not be used.
+1. The postgresql service is not started by default in this image.
 Hence why its necessary to run `service postgresql start`.
 2. You must initially connect to the database as the `postgres` user, hence the need for the `-u postgres` option for the `docker run` command.

 ## Hopefully coming soon

 * Tests for built images.
-* Images for RDKit cartridge.
+* Centos based images.

 Requests also welcome!